multiverse-os/uput/README.md

 streamlined way from command-line.

-Aim at being minimal and flexible enough to provide user input functionality from basic scripts to monolithic web applications
+Aim at being minimal and flexible enough to provide user input functionality from basic scripts to monolithic applications.
+The library aims at being as feature rich and unimpiniated as possible to acheive maximum flexibility.
+The library strives to only be opiniated on matters of security.

 **Features include:**